Evilcorp3301/ytimikd/docs/PROJECT_STATE.md

   - Fixed date font style to use `text-muted-foreground` for better visual consistency
   - Improved spacing and layout structure in scheduled cards
   - Real-time countdown updates every minute (shows "через X мин/ч" updating live)
+  - Scheduled page is for tracking planned publications (no “overdue” label)
 - ✅ **Storage Layer Updates**: Updated `getTranslations()` and `getTranslation()` to include subcategory with category data
 - ✅ **Type Updates**: Updated `TranslationWithDetails` type to include subcategory in video relation